Boards and Commissions

-The boards and commissions of the City of Hendersonville serve under the auspices of the City Charter or by City Ordinance.
-The City Council creates boards, commissions, task forces, etc. to carry out a variety of functions on behalf of the community.
+Advisory Boards, Commissions and Committees of the City of Hendersonville serve under the auspices of the City Charter or by City Ordinance.
+The City Council creates advisory boards, commissions, committees, task forces, etc. to carry out a variety of functions on behalf of the community.
 Some boards, e.g., Board of Adjustment, Planning Board, Historic Preservation, are created by authority of the North Carolina General Statutes (NCGS).
-The boards are authorized to exercise any one or more of the following functions: legislative, policy-making, quasi-judicial, administrative, or advisory.
+These boards are authorized by North Carolina General Statutes to exercise any one or more of the following functions: legislative, policy-making, quasi-judicial, administrative, or advisory.

-For certain positions, the City Council may wish to interview applicants to get to know them and their interests so the applicant may be matched to a commission or board for which they are well suited.
+For certain positions, the City Council may wish to interview applicants to get to know them and their interests so the applicant may be matched to a board, commission or committee for which they are well suited.
 The City Clerk will notify you if this is necessary.

 How Do I know if There is a Vacancy?

 Visit the individual board, commission, committee page to view vacancies.